gsurrel/Terrovizm/ProcessBook/book.md

 *What did you learn about the data by using your visualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?*

+We did discover many things with our visualization:

+- In western Europe, Irish and Basque independents had deadly acts, whereas the Corsican ones are *only* bombing buildings, harming only few persons,
+- Northern Algeria was a quite dangerous place between 1995 and 2000, especially compared to its neighbors Morocco and Tunisia,
+- Sri Lanka used to be a really hot zone,
+- Overall, Iraq is the country with the most victims.
+This is especially disturbing as everything starting in 2003.
+As a corollary, it's not evenly distributed, but usually highly localized,
+- For the last six years, Afghanistan observes a seasonal variation: the number of victims during winter is half as during summer!
+- Central America, Columbia and Peru became much more peaceful than they used to be,
+- There are many victims of terrorism in Africa, and it starts getting a decent media coverage when it reaches a alarming level (such as *Boko Haram* with an average of about 2500 killed per year over the last seven years),
+- Western Europe and North America are extremely safe despite the media coverage (here is Switzerland) when something happens.
+We must not draw conclusions about the effectiveness of counter-terrorism measures taken or it is simply not busy places,
+- Overall, the number of attacks and victims is rising, but once again, we cannot draw conclusions about the evolution of terrorism.
+The data collection methodology over time changes, with the Internet becoming much more accessible since the 2000s, worldwide,
+- Most attacks are not linked to any known terrorist group.

+The visualization works well, but from the user tests we had we can pinpoint the following problems:

+- The bar charts on the right are not immediately discovered.
+Nevertheless, it's better to have them folded at first as the user sees all the possibilities rather than scroll the plots container by luck,
+- It's not possible to easily search for a specific known thing, with for example a text field,
+- The date selection is not easy to discover: the drag'n'drop over the time plot usually gets discovered but more by accident than on purpose.
+A specific date selector can be helpful when selecting a specific date/range, especially down to a day accuracy.

+For the improvement we are personally interested in are the following:
+- Use a URL anchor to have a permalink to the visualization state: current map zoom and position, as well as currently applied filters, so it can be shared easily,
+- A faster creation of dimensions by crossfilter, to avoid the blocking loading at the beginning.
+Freezing the web page for some time is a bad user experience,
+- All the bars in the time chart and bar plots could be red and orange according to our legend, showing the number of killed and wounded persons.
+This is not the case because we initially had an event-centered visualization rather than a victim-centered one.
+We changed quite late and it would probably have been implemented with a team of three persons rather than only two.

+We both like the project so we will most likely try to improve these points in the future, along with updating the dataset according to the GTD releases.

 # Appendix

 ## Database contents